Therapists

 chelseaplunkett@cedarwoodtherapy.care

-— Chelsea received a Bachelor’s degree in English Language and Literature from West Virginia University and a Master of Fine Arts degree in Creative Writing from Georgia College & State University.
-From over a decade of experience as a writing teacher and advisor for college students in need of academic, social, and emotional support, she understands the vulnerability needed to share one’s story, the imprint of the narratives we are taught about ourselves, and the courage it takes to rewrite them.
+Before becoming a therapist, Chelsea earned a Bachelor’s degree in English Language and Literature from West Virginia University and a Master of Fine Arts in Creative Writing from Georgia College & State University.
+With over a decade of experience as a writing teacher, she has a deep understanding of how the stories we tell shape our lives—and the transformative power of reclaiming those narratives.

-— Outside of the office, Chelsea enjoys spending time with her family, friends, and her dog Barney, reading, writing, baking, and finding time for herself.
-She loves to be outside and feels most at peace near the ocean.
+Outside of the office, Chelsea enjoys spending time with her husband and daughter, reading, baking, and finding time to recharge.
+She feels most at peace near the ocean and loves being outdoors whenever possible.

 she/her